akimwong/1_OnPremise/Journey/001/03_Regression/01_Titanic/Readme.md

 1.6.
 Deployment

 ### 2. The Technique <- Why?
-We will use ALL the binary classification models (except for Deep Learning), and then define the best one based on metrics
+We will use and compare ALL the binary classification models (except for Deep Learning), and then select the best one based on metrics

 ### 3. The Tool(s) <- Why?
 We will use R and Python.
 For educational purposes to practice code, measure response times, and to check different outputs from different libraries